Medical expert of the article

 14 |

-Usually, with steroid-induced increased intraocular pressure, local antiglaucoma drugs of all types are effective.
+In general, topical antiglaucoma drugs of all types are effective in patients with steroid-induced intraocular pressure elevation.
 In general, laser trabeculoplasty is less effective in these patients than in patients with other types of glaucoma.
-The results of operations aimed at increasing filtration are the same as for primary open-angle glaucoma.
+The results of operations aimed at increasing filtration are the same as in primary open-angle glaucoma.